-- Consider mumps when evaluating any patient who has acute orchitis, parotitis, or other salivary gland swelling, even in patients who have been immunized [see clinical presentation below]. - ✓ Obtain specimens for confirmation of diagnosis: buccal swab for PCR ideally within three days but no greater than nine days after symptom onset and blood for serology (IgM and IgG) ideally collected four or more days after symptom onset.
-Keep in mind that in vaccinated individuals the IgM may remain negative [see specimen collection below]. - ✓ Inform suspect mumps patients that they should remain home and away from public spaces such as school and work for five days after parotitis onset or, in its absence, until the resolution of constitutional symptoms. - ✓ PROMPTLY report suspect cases without waiting for laboratory confirmation [see reporting section below]. - ✓ Consult DPH Immunization Program with any questions about a potential mumps case [see resources section below].
+- Consider mumps when evaluating any patient who has acute orchitis, parotitis, or other salivary gland swelling [see clinical presentation below]. - Inquire about possible exposure to mumps in patients presenting with fever, malaise, headache, anorexia, myalgia or non-specific respiratory symptoms.

+- Obtain specimens for confirmation of diagnosis: buccal swab for PCR ideally within three days but no greater than nine days after symptom onset and blood for serology (IgM and IgG) four or more days after symptom onset.
+Keep in mind that in vaccinated individuals the IgM may remain negative [see specimen collection below]. - Inform suspect mumps patients that they should remain home and away from public spaces such as school and work for five days after parotitis onset or, in its absence, until the resolution of constitutional symptoms. - PROMPTLY report suspect cases without waiting for laboratory confirmation [see reporting section below]. - Consult DPH Immunization Program with any questions about a potential mumps case [see resources section below]. - Ensure that all clinic staff who have contact with patients have immunity to mumps (two documented doses of MMR or serologic evidence of immunity).